galliot-us/smart-social-distancing/README.md

 There are three alternatives to run the processor in your device:
   1. Using `git` and building the docker image yourself (Follow the guide in [this](#running-the-processor-building-the-image) section).
-  2. Pulling the (already built) image from [Neuralet's Docker Hub repository](https://hub.docker.com/repository/docker/neuralet/smart-social-distancing) (Follow the guide in [this](#running-the-processor-from-neuralet-docker-hub-repository) section).
+  2. Pulling the (already built) image from [Galliot's Docker Hub repository](https://hub.docker.com/repository/docker/neuralet/smart-social-distancing) (Follow the guide in [this](#running-the-processor-from-galliot-docker-hub-repository) section).
   3. Using docker-compose to build and run the processor (Follow the guide in [this](#running-the-processor-with-docker-compose) section).

 ##### Running a proof of concept